 I Knocked on the door…this simple act represented my very last resort.
 “Come in.”
 A voice from the other side answered.
 I timidly walked in and said hey to the lady who’s office felt warm and her smile even warmer.

 “Take a sit on the couch I’ll be joining you in just a minute.”
 She answered as she tried to pick something from her desk.
 I took a sit and all I could think about was, ‘where did she get this couch from?
-It felt like heaven!!’
+It felt like heaven!!
 I mean could I use this a conversation starter?’
-She then took a sit in front of me crossed her legs opened her note book looked at me with the same warm smile.
+She then took a sit in front of me crossed her legs, opened her note book and looked at me with the same warm smile.

 “So how can I help you Mary?
 What has been the problem??”

-Right then and there, I froze.
-My hands and feet immediately turned into ice plus my tongue became heavy so I just found myself smiling sheepishly… I’m unable to answer that simple question and it just makes me sad because a lot seems to be going on.
+Right there and then, I froze.
+My hands and feet immediately turned into ice, plus my tongue became so heavy I just found myself smiling sheepishly… I’m unable to answer this simple question and it just makes me sad because a lot seems to be going on.
 My mind is racing trying to find an answer but it just can’t.

 “Would you like a cup of tea, coffee or some water to help you feel more at home??”

 I quickly nod my head and say, “Water is ok.”
 So she stands and offers to serve me some water.

 Still with her warm smile, she politely asks how my day has been so far…

 I say fine, but immediately I give that answer, I get choked up… I’m lying about my day.
 Truthfully speaking it was okay but my mind and thoughts were hell.
 Therapy was my last option and here I am willing to fix it no matter what it takes.

 Mental health has become a huge topic of late and it’s amazing how more people are coming out to talk about it.
 Gone are the days where people would associate mental health issues with being crazy and that’s freeing.
 It’s definitely a step in the right direction.